veganpalsusto/palsusto-web-hugo-source/content/menu/menu.md

   user_groups:
     - Classics
     - Limited Edition
+    - Seasonal
 design:
   show_interests: false
   show_role: false
-  show_social: false
+  show_social: true
 ---
 <br>

 _Conchas_ --translates to shells-- are the most famous Mexican sweet bread rolls.

-We offer two **original** flavours of vegan conchas: cacao and vanilla.
+We offer our two [award winning](https://veganpalsusto.co.uk/post/23-03-01-palsusto-vca/) **classic** flavours of vegan conchas: cacao and vanilla.

-Sometimes we do some **limited** editions with lovely decorations.
+Sometimes we do some **limited** editions with lovely decorations, they will appear at special occasions, or some holidays.

+Be on the lookout for these!